 If you want to customize the screensaver, first, you need to open the Screen Saver Settings window.
 In order to do that, right click or press and hold the Desktop and select Personalize from the contextual menu.

-Alternatively, you can open the Control Panel and go to "Appearance and Personalization -> Personalization".
+NOTE: Alternatively, you can open the Control Panel, go to Appearance and Personalization and then Personalization.

-Below the list of themes, you have several buttons for each important element included in a theme.
+In the Personalization window below the list of themes, you have several buttons for each important element included in a theme.
 The last element is the screensaver.
-To edit the current screensaver or change it to a new one, click or tap Screen Saver.
+To edit the current screensaver or change it with another one, click or tap the Screen Saver section.

 To select a different screensaver for your Windows theme, click or tap the Screen saver drop-down list.
-Then, select the new screensaver you want to use.
+Then, select the new screensaver that you want to use.

 If you don't want to use a screensaver, select (None).
 This is the equivalent of disabling the screensaver for the active Windows theme.

 Before you click OK and apply the new screensaver, you can preview it by clicking or tapping the Preview button.
 The Preview button starts a full-screen preview.

-Save the Modified Windows Theme
+How To Save The New Windows Theme

-Once you modify the screensaver, Windows automatically creates a new Windows theme, based on the previous theme you were using.
+Once you modify the screensaver, Windows automatically creates a new Windows theme, based on the previous theme that you were using.
 Its name is Unsaved Theme.

-As you can see from this tutorial, setting the screensaver in Windows 7 and Windows 8 is relatively easy.
+As you can see from this tutorial, setting the screensaver in Windows 7 and Windows 8.1 is relatively easy.
 As long as you know where to look for the screensaver settings, any personalization can be done in a matter of seconds.